4GeeksAcademy/python-beginner-programming-exercises/README.md

   </tr>
 </table>

 This particular series are for Python beginners: Start learning python from the `print` function, data-types, lists and touples, functions and dictionaries.
+The entire tutorial is 👆 interactive, ✅ auto-graded and with. 📹 video tutorials.

 <h3>📚 Table of contents:</h3>
 <table>